pkerpedjiev/emptypipes/_drafts/2014-11-09-killing-tmux-sockets.md

 failed to connect to server: Connection refused
 {% endhighlight %}

-To cut a long story short, fixing it simply requires running the following command:
+It seems like `tmux` has disappeared or crashed.
+Fortunately, to this date that has never been the case.
+It's just a simple case of a deleted socket.
+To cut a long story short, fixing it requires sending `tmux` a signal to recreate the
+socket:

 {% highlight bash %}
 killall -s SIGUSR1 tmux